 \section{Solving the Prediction Alignment Problem}

-In this section, we derive key results for solving the alignment problem in (\ref{eq:pred_obj}).
-For clarity of exposition, we focus on the squared loss; the extension to cross-entropy loss for classification is discussed in Appendix \ref{app:cross_ent}.
+Next, we derive key results for solving the alignment problem (\ref{eq:pred_obj}).
+For clarity of exposition, we focus on the squared loss; the extension to cross-entropy loss for classification is done in Appendix \ref{app:cross_ent}.